volysandro/straightpool/README.md

 UPDATE:
-Somehow all the annoying bugs that made me quit the project a while ago are fixed / not present anymore not.
+Somehow all the annoying bugs that made me quit the project a while ago are fixed / not present anymore.
 The code hasn't changed.
 Not sure what I should think of it but there ya go:D